-Evidence has shown that people with dementia are at greater risk for having adverse outcomes following treatment in a hospital.
-Even a brief stay may intensify a senior's dementia, and make them more prone to problems such as falling and malnourishment.
+Evidence has shown that dementia patients are at greater risk for having adverse outcomes following treatment in a hospital.
+Even a brief stay may worsen the symptoms of dementia and increase the likelihood of complications such as falls and malnourishment.

-There are some things a caregiver can do to help make a stint in the hospital easier for their dementia-stricken loved one:
+Fortunately, there are some things a caregiver can do to help make a hospital stay easier for a loved one with dementia.

-- Bring a bit of home to the hospital: If your elderly loved one has an object that helps keep them calm at home, bring it to the hospital.
-Things like photographs, a favorite blanket, or even a small toy, can help a person with dementia feel more at ease in an unfamiliar situation.
+- Bring comfort objects.
+If your elderly loved one has an object that they fixate on and that helps keep them calm at home, bring it to the hospital.
+Things like photographs, a favorite blanket, a stuffed animal or even a small toy can help a person with dementia feel more at ease in an unfamiliar situation.

-- Address the issue of worst-case safety scenarios: Discuss with the doctor how outbursts and uncooperative patients are dealt with.
-Inquire about the use of restraints (both chemical and physical), and voice your preferences for how staff should handle an emotional flare-up from you elderly loved one.
+- Discuss dementia behaviors and health care wishes with staff.
+Be sure to speak with the doctor and attending nurses about common dementia symptoms your loved one exhibits and inquire about how outbursts and uncooperative patients are handled.
+Ask about the use of restraints (both chemical and physical) and voice your preferences for how staff should handle an emotional flare-up from your elderly loved one.
 Restraints should only be used as a last resort.

-- Don’t be afraid to repeat yourself: Tell every new hospital staff member that is treating your elderly loved one that the patient has dementia.
-A study conducted by researchers from the University College London Medical School, found that hospital workers were only able to identify a cognitively impaired person about 30 percent of the time.
-So, tell them over and over that your loved one is impaired—don’t worry about being a nuisance.
+- Don’t be afraid to repeat yourself.
+Tell every new hospital staff member you encounter during the hospital stay that your loved one has dementia.
+A study conducted by researchers from the University College London Medical School found that hospital workers were only able to identify a cognitively impaired person about 30 percent of the time.
+This information can seriously impact the quality and nature of a person’s care and experience in the hospital, so reiterate that your loved one is impaired and don’t worry about being a nuisance.

-- Stay by their side: A familiar face can work wonders when it comes to keeping a dementia-stricken elder calm.
-Try and arrange to be with your loved one as much as possible, and particularly in the evening, during meals, and when medical tests and procedures such as IV insertions and vital sign checks are being performed.
-It may not be possible for you to be at the hospital this often, so try and arrange for other family members to come and visit when you cannot.
+- Stay by their side.
+A familiar face can work wonders when it comes to keeping a senior calm at the hospital.
+Try to arrange to be with your loved one as much as possible, particularly in the evenings, during meals, and when medical tests and procedures such as IV insertions and vital sign checks are performed.
+It may not be possible for you to be at the hospital this often, so try to arrange for other family members to visit when you cannot.